Graduate Student Work Opportunities

 A student’s tuition classification is not changed automatically.
 Per Board of Regents of the University System of Georgia tuition classification policy, the responsibility for registering for classes under the proper tuition classification is that of the student.
 If there is any question about the student’s right to in-state tuition classification, it is the student’s obligation, prior to or at the time of matriculation, to clarify their tuition classification status with the tuition classification officer of the institution.

 A student’s initial tuition classification is first determined by the information submitted on the application for admission.
-Students who wish to appeal their tuition classification should discuss their eligibility with the Tuition Classification Officer in the Office of the Registrar.
+First requests for a student’s change in tuition classification prior to enrollment should be directed to the Office of Graduate Admissions.
+Students who cannot be reclassified as an in-state student by the Office of Graduate Admissions may direct their request to the Tuition Classification Officer in the Office of Fiscal Services.

 Petitions should be addressed to Kennesaw State University Attn: Tuition Classification Officer, 3391 Town Point Dr. Suite 3700, MD #9110, Kennesaw, Georgia 30144